Pacil142857/JavaWavedashGame/README.md

 # WaveJump

 This is meant to be a simple platforming game with wavedashing made in Java.
-Right now, it's a work in progress.
-Currently, downloading this game and trying to play it won't work since the code will try to load music that won't exist.
-Please use the build that came before the commit that added music.
+The main gimmick is that you can jump out of a wavedash, and doing this keeps the extra momentum from wavedashing.
+It's pretty much complete, but there's a lot more that can be added.
+This more like a proof-of-concept than anything.
+It should work if you run it in the directory it's in, but if it doesn't, message me.